TheThinkingHome/Automations/blueprints/template/entinty_sentinel.md

 - **A freeze window longer than your reset cadence cannot fire on the fallback path.** Size fallback windows shorter than the time between your restarts, or better, eliminate the fallback with last-seen entities.
 - **Groups and helpers have no device.** No siblings, no last-seen; their own silence is their only signal.
 Prefer watching members.
 - **Freeze is deliberately exempt from the startup grace.** It cannot false-fire at a restart (a restart makes the clock younger, never older), so it is not held.
-- **Availability systems are the backstop, not the rival.** Zigbee2MQTT marks a passive device unavailable after roughly 25 hours; Entity Sentinel's unavailable detection picks that up regardless of any freeze clock.
-The two paths cover each other.
+- **Availability systems are the backstop, not the rival, and the backstop has a known hole.** Zigbee2MQTT is designed to mark a passive device unavailable after roughly 25 hours of silence, and Entity Sentinel's unavailable detection picks that up regardless of any freeze clock.
+In practice, a [known Zigbee2MQTT issue](https://github.com/Koenkk/zigbee2mqtt/issues/27652) means the offline verdict for passive devices is often only delivered when Zigbee2MQTT itself restarts: on a system that restarts nightly it arrives as a nightly batch, and on a system that never restarts it may not arrive at all, the device just holds its last value.
+Measured on the author's system: a device dead for 25+ hours was never marked offline at runtime, twice, and was marked within seconds at the next Zigbee2MQTT start.
+For passive Zigbee devices, freeze detection may be the only runtime detection that exists.

 ## Upgrading from 1.x